A proposal is a written offer to solve a technical problem

 it prepares its written proposals.
 In the proposal the

-company presents its design for the wind tunnel and
+company presents its design for the wind tunnel and explains

-be concentrated almost exclusively on how the tunnel
+almost exclusively on how the tunnel would be built, rather

-would be built, rather than on what kind of design it
+than on what kind of design it would have.

 When the engine-manufacturing firm receives the proposals,